dnlsyfq/dnlsyfq/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...IOT Machine Learning and Deep Learning
+- 🔭 I’m currently working on ...IOT for Machine Learning and Deep Learning
 - 🌱 I’m currently learning ...Artificial Intelligence
 - 👯 I’m looking to collaborate on ...Dashboarding or Visualization for Streamlit or Plotly
 - 🤔 I’m looking for help with ...CUDA